kungfoochris/dental-hub-web/docs/modifydelete.rst

 ::

     {
-        'All the encounter with restoration date expired are removed from recycle bin'
+        'message':'All the encounter with restoration date expired are removed from recycle bin'

     }